Pelm-Technologies/quickstart/react/README.md

   ```

 ## 4. Run the Quickstart
-  From the /quickstart/react folder, run:
+  Open new terminal tab and from the /quickstart/react folder, run:
   ```bash
   npm start
   ```